Monday, 28 February 2011

 MUSIC AND ARTS Elizabeth appreciated classical music and the arts, often attending concerts and exhibitions when time permitted.

-LITERATURE Elizabeth was a voracious reader, with interests ranging from medical texts to literature on social reform and philosophy.
+As an adult, Elizabeth was a voracious reader, with interests ranging from medical texts to literature on social reform and philosophy.

 In 1895, Blackwell published her autobiography, Pioneer Work in Opening the Medical Profession to Women.
 It sold fewer than 500 copies.